SteeltoeOSS/Documentation/api/v3/management/cloud-foundry.md

 See the [HTTP Access](./using-endpoints.md#http-access) section to see the overall steps required to enable HTTP access to endpoints in an ASP.NET Core application.

-The Cloud Foundry actuator, the Cloud Foundry actuator's security middleware and CORS policy can be added to the application in either `program.cs` or `startup.cs` and either specifically or in a grouping with all the other actuators.
-All of these options can function effectively the same way, so this may be interpreted as a style choice.
+The Cloud Foundry actuator, the actuator's security middleware, and the CORS policy can be added to the application in either `program.cs` or `startup.cs`.
+This can be done individually or in a grouping with all the other actuators.
+All of these options will function effectively the same way, so this is a style choice.

 >Of all the options provided, the approach of using `AddAllActuators()` on the `HostBuilder` is most recommended.